zalando-stups/documentation/components/taupage.rst

 **(optional)**

+If you specify the Account Key from you logentries account, the Logentries Agent will be registered with your Account.
+And the Agent will follow these logs:
+  * /var/log/syslog
+  * /var/log/auth.log
+  * /var/log/boot.log
+  * /var/log/application.log

-Account Key from your Logentries Account.
-You can see the Account Key in the Logentries Webinterface under /Account/Profile
+You can get your Account Key from the Logentries Webinterface under /Account/Profile

 logentries_hostname: